sharpjd/EECS-3431-A2/README.txt

 We used MeshRenderers to render Meshes in the place of a SceneObject.

 --- AnimationComponent ---
 Allows us to manipulate the Transform of a SceneObject over time through interpolating between keyframes.
+Keyframes are an object containing a timestamp and target transform.
 This component is used extensively when animating SceneObjects.
 An AnimationComponent can also be used for "Callbackframes", allowing functions to be executed at a specified timestamp.
 This allows for scripted sequences during an animation.